alexDelchev/sakila-microservices/sakila-mongodb/REAME.md

 This is the mongodb database which is used in the `sakila-microservices` system.

-The database comes with a pre-created database called `sakila-film` with a user for the `sakila-film-service`.
+The database comes with a pre-created database called `sakila_film` with a user for the `sakila-film-service`.